 A 4 CF refrigerator uses 2.8 amps per hour when it’s running.Most refrigerators will run for about 16 hours (or 65%) in a 24 hour period.
 16 hrs x 2.8 amps = 49 amps.
 This is average daily amp consumption of the refrigerator.

-If you put in 40 amps per day in the auxiliary battery and the refrigerator uses about 49 amps, you will have a charge of about 9 amps over 24 hours.
+If you put in 40 amps per day in the auxiliary battery and the refrigerator uses about 49 amps, you will have a negative battery charge of about 9 amps over 24 hours.

 Most customers like the security of a second solar panel, which will provide additional amps for 12V lights, water pump, TV, etc. Some order four panels.